Barnsley Central

 Barnsley Central was a constituency in South Yorkshire represented in the House of Commons from 1983 until 2024.
-This constituency covered parts of the town of Barnsley.
+It covered parts of the town of Barnsley.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was replaced (including moderate boundary changes) by Barnsley North, first contested at the 2024 general election.
+In the 2023 Periodic Review of Westminster constituencies, the seat was replaced (including moderate boundary changes) by Barnsley North, which was first contested at the 2024 general election.

 Constituency profile

-Barnsley Central is generally an urban seat and has a large majority of its population on middle or low incomes, with most of the large former mining town's social housing contained within it.
-It has been held by the Labour Party since 1983 and was consistently a safe seat, like its main predecessor, until 2019, when Labour's majority was cut to 9.7%.
+Barnsley Central was generally an urban seat and had a large majority of its population on middle or low incomes, with most of the large former mining town's social housing contained within it.
+It was held by the Labour Party since 1983 and was consistently a safe seat, like its main predecessor, until 2019, when Labour's majority was cut to 9.7%.

 History

-Created in 1983, Barnsley Central covers a similar area to that of the former Barnsley constituency.
-The seat was held by almost a year from May 2010 by Eric Illsley as an independent MP after he was suspended from the Labour Party over the expenses row and he led to its becoming vacant on 8 February 2011.
+Created in 1983, Barnsley Central covered a similar area to that of the former Barnsley constituency.
+The seat was held for almost a year from May 2010 by Eric Illsley as an independent MP after he was suspended from the Labour Party over the expenses row and he led to its becoming vacant on 8 February 2011.

 On 12 January 2011, having admitted the crime of fraud over his expenses, Illsley announced the intention to stand down from Parliament, necessitating a by-election in early 2011.
 On 8 February 2011 Ilsley resigned his seat before he was due to be sentenced for fraudulently claiming parliamentary expenses.
 The by-election was held on 3 March 2011 and was won by Dan Jarvis for the Labour Party.
 The Labour majority and share of the vote rose to give an absolute majority, on a turnout 20% lower than in the General Election; meanwhile the Conservative share of the vote fell steeply to just 8.3%, less than UKIP's 12.2% vote-share.
 In the 2019 general election, Jarvis held onto his seat, but with a sharply reduced majority; it fell from 15,546 to 3,571.
 The Brexit Party came second with 11,233 votes, which was 30.4% of the vote, compared to Jarvis's 40.1%.